lichess-org/lila/README.md

 Installation
 ------------

+> If you want to add a live chess section to your website, you are welcome to [embed lichess](http://lichess.org/developers).
+It's very easy.

-> I am **not** happy to see lichess clones spreading on the Internet.
-This project source code is open for other developers to have an example of non-trivial scala/play2/mongodb application.
+> This project source code is open for other developers to have an example of non-trivial scala/play2/mongodb application.
 You're welcome to reuse as much code as you want for your projects, and to get inspired by the solutions I propose to many common web development problems.
 But please don't just create a public lichess clone.
-Also, if you are building a website based on lichess, please mention it in the footer with `Based on <a href="http://lichess.org">lichess</a>`.
+Instead, just [embed lichess using an &lt;iframe&gt;](http://lichess.org/developers).
+Also, if you are deploying a website based on lichess, please mention it in the footer with `Based on <a href="http://lichess.org">lichess</a>`.
 Thank you!

 > Also note that if I provide the source code, I do **not** offer free support for your lichess instance.
 I will probably ignore any question about lichess installation and runtime issues.